therealdreg/ftdibrick/README.md

 7 - 0 bit: Simply the command, in this case is 0x70 (112 in decimal), in this case USB_GET_DEVICEINFO:

 ![define](assets/media/define.png)

+As you can see ioctl() requests has cool stuff and so we made a deserializer for you to see the packet more clear, you can find it on `stuff/serializer`.

+#### WRITING THE BRICK

+Once we send the three USB packets seen before, we are ready to write to the eeprom, basically we iterate through the contents of our `bad_eeprom` so that a word is written on the eeprom for each iteration (remember we have to write 16 bits in 16 bits).

+#### Delta Offset

+We used an old technique called `delta offset` in which basically we can use EBP as a base offset and to allow data without breaking anything, because of this we can use the POC's as shellcodes if we want to.

 DISCLAIMER: On Linux you need to run the process as root to execute the POCs!